By Katherine Long | Editor and Tom Maguire | Associate Editor

 His formation as a deacon also included time in external ministry.
-He started volunteering at St. Ambrose’s soup kitchen, helping with dinner service, and visiting with guests.
-A little awkward at first, “I didn’t take too long to get settled in, because I think that the most important part of a deacon’s ministry is serving God’s people,” Deacon Miller said.
+Miller started volunteering at St. Ambrose’s soup kitchen, helping with dinner service and visiting with guests.
+A little awkward at first, “I didn’t take too long to get settled in, because I think that the most important part of a deacon’s ministry is serving God’s people,” Miller said.

 He’s looking forward to performing baptisms as a deacon, but what else his ministry might entail is yet to be seen.

 “This is a blank check that I’m writing to God.
 I’m signing my name to it and I’m leaving the amount open,” he said.